 The thing about bird baths is that it has high exposure to water in the water basin at all times, so there is a definite need to use a non-toxic waterproof sealant on top of the paint you use.

-Similar to birdhouses, color also plays an important part in painting a bird bath.
+Like birdhouses, color is important in painting a bird bath.
 However, in this case, we want to paint bird baths with bright colors.

 Here’s the summary: